Azure/Verified-Telemetry/README.md

  | tick              | Return the present tick value                                                  | REQUIRED |
  | interrupt_enable  | Enable global interrupts on the MCU                                            | OPTIONAL |
  | interrupt_disable | Disable global interrupts on the MCU                                           | OPTIONAL |

+## Support

+If you need support, please see our [SUPPORT.md](./SUPPORT.md) file.

+## Contributing

+For details on contributing to this repository, see the [contributing](CONTRIBUTING.md) guide.

+## Reporting Security Vulnerabilities

+If you believe you have found a security vulnerability in any Microsoft-owned repository that meets Microsoft's definition of a security vulnerability, please report it to the [Microsoft Security Response Center](SECURITY.md).

+## License

+Verified Telemetry are licensed under the [MIT](LICENSE.txt) license.